Most Dangerous’ Spy’

 From experience most Directors and Assistant Directors (AD) will not know the rank order of saluting or the difference from a Major to a corporal or unit trades when placing supporting actors in the background to act their respective roles.

-I have been on set during filming with up to 500 supporting cast and I can find myself running from one group to the other correcting the obvious mistakes AD’s have made which would never have be noticed had I not been on set.
+I have been on set during filming with up to 500 supporting cast and I can find myself running from one group to the other correcting the obvious mistakes AD’s have made which would never have be noticed had I not been on and I only have one pair of eyes so something’s will be missed.

 1. A Russian private soldier shouting orders at a KGB Officer and giving the Private a British Army Salute.

-2. A US Airforce Major General on guard and saluting an Airman First class as the Major General raises the barrier for him. .
+2. A US Airforce Major General on guard and saluting an Airman First class as the Major General raises the barrier for him.

 3. A French prisoner of war given a sword and musket to walk past the camera with his captors when he’s supposed to be a prisoner.